BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-22-kubecon-2018-copenhaguen-day-2.md

 # GitOps for Istio - Manage Istio Config like Code - Varun Talwar, Stealth Startup & Alexis Richardson, WeaveWorks

-During this talk, WeaveWorks team talked about how istio config can be managed like code through git based workflows.
+During this talk, WeaveWorks team talked about how Istio config can be managed like code through git based workflows.
-They evoked using terraform to describe cloud state.
+They evoked using Terraform to describe cloud state.
 As of *gitops* principles, devs shouldn't use `kubectl` to interact with clusters.
 Additionally, they should push code, not containers.
 GitHub events must lead deployments, not humans.
 As part of this automation, deployments must auto-rollout when things break.
 They either fail or succeed cleanly.
 One can use operator patterns to help integrating those concepts.
 The WeaveWorks team also talked about [flux](https://github.com/weaveworks/flux) to manage environments states.